T.J.’s Takeaways from the Jokers Wild at Eldora Speedway

 After two nights of racing with the World of Outlaws NOS Energy Drink Sprint Car Series during the 36th Annual Kings Royal weekend here are a handful of takeaways from the Thursday program:

 • With two races in the books Brad Sweet, Donny Schatz, and Logan Schuchart have positioned themselves as the three favorites to win the $175,000 Kings Royal finale on Saturday.
 All three have been up front all weekend.
 Thursday may have ended up being a three-car race for the win as Schuchart was running in third position running down the leaders before his car didn’t take off during a restart, dropping him out of contention.
-There is a lot of discussion centered around Schatz and Sweet based them competing head to head for Kings Royal and Knoxville Nationals titles last year, but Schuchart has been just as strong all weekend.
+There is a lot of discussion centered around Schatz and Sweet based on them competing head to head for Kings Royal and Knoxville Nationals titles last year, but Schuchart has been just as strong all weekend.

 • If Eldora holds a cushion or top line as dominant as Thursday’s program Brad Sweet will likely be the favorite to win.
-Some people were questioning after last night of Sweet would be able to compete with Schatz if the track goes as slick as it did on Wednesday.
+Some people were questioning after last night if Sweet would be able to compete with Schatz if the track goes as slick as it did on Wednesday.
 My thoughts on that are yes based on Sweet’s late run to nearly catch Schatz during the 2018 Kings Royal.
 With all the races Wednesday through Friday being shorter distances than Saturday’s 40-lap finale I’m not sure if we have seen yet who may be the best during those final 10 circuits.

-• Joey Saldana and Jac Haudenschild electrified Eldora’s large crowd on Thursday with both drivers winning heat race putting them in the dashes and contention for the win.
+• Joey Saldana and Jac Haudenschild electrified Eldora’s large crowd on Thursday with both drivers winning heat races putting them in the dashes and contention for the win.
 Saldana’s night did not have a happy ending retiring from the main event after his second engine problem of the night in Ed Neumeister’s 12N car.
 Haudenschild was able to stay up front and scored a top five finish.
 When either or both Saldana and Haudenschild run well you can literally feel the electricity in the air at the Big E.

 • If you ever need reason to come to the Kings Royal check out the replay of the fourth heat race from Thursday night.
 When Dirtvision posts an entire heat race moments after it happens to social media for the world to see you know it was a good race.